adamszaruga/skware-cash/README.md

 Welcome!
 Skware Cash is a simple clone of Square Cash designed to be a playground for Chrome DevTools.
 Please note that this isn't a complete clone - only the transactions list has been rebuilt.

-You will find a folder named "working" and 8 folders named "bug".
+You will find 8 folders named "bug".
 Each of them contain nearly identical copies of these 5 files:

 - bug-report.txt
 - index.html